 Summary

 This contribution presents the Characterization Test Results of Xperi VRStream Audio Profile, with the tests conducted according to the 3GPP TS 26.259 specification [1].
 The Test 1 results show the Audio Profile at 256, 384 and 512 kbps performing in the range from 85 to 95 MUSHRA points (i.e. all within the “Excellent” range), and the FOA Audio Profile at 128 kbps performing within 5 MUSHRA points of the uncompressed FOA anchor (i.e. also “Excellent” with respect to its equitable reference).
+An additional test for FOA-only content at 128 kbps also shows performance above 80, i.e. in the “Excellent” quality range.
 The optional Test 2 was not fully executed before the specified deadlines due to time and resource constraints.
 For Test 3, the Xperi VRStream Audio Profile renderer is equivalent to the CIBR reference, the two using the same renderer configuration.

 Test 1: Codec Quality Characterization Over Loudspeakers